 - Remove from the oven and leave to rest for 3 minutes without removing the lid.

 - Take off the lid, add the lemon and pepper seasoning, spring onion, butter and eggs.
 Gently flake the fish and mix everything together well.

 - Serve with the optional coriander sprinkled on top.

 Over to you!
-Let us know how you get on and share your recipe ideas in the comments box below.
+If you have tried any of these recipes, let us know how you get on and share your easiest family dinner ideas in the comments box below.